phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 129438
+#Total Number of Tweets: 391327
-#Number of Trump Tweets: 109075
+#Number of Clinton Tweets: 130003
-#Number of Sanders Tweets: 101009
+#Number of Trump Tweets: 109525
-#Number of Rubio Tweets: 28753
+#Number of Sanders Tweets: 101478
-#Number of Bush Tweets: 11067
+#Number of Rubio Tweets: 28896
-#Number of Carson Tweets: 10260
+#Number of Bush Tweets: 11109
-#Total Number of Tweets:
+#Number of Carson Tweets: 10318
 ---